 I am going to talk about what to avoid, how to finance your purchase and how to protect yourself from being scammed.
 A lot of my advice might sound paranoid but a property transaction involves a lot of money and it can be good to be a little paranoid.
 An honest real estate agent will not take offence to you using these practices to be safe.
 Your guiding principles when looking to buy a property abroad should be, “buyer beware” and “trust but verify”.

-All information on this websites is general in nature.
+All information on this website is general in nature.
 Feel free to contact me if you want advice on your specific situation.

 With that said.
-Lets talk about your dream.
+Let us talk about your dream.

 This is the reason that I strongly recommend that you make sure that you will enjoy living in a place before you move there permanently.
-Ideally I recommend moving down there and living in a rented house for 6 month before you buy something.
+Ideally, I recommend moving down there and living in a rented house for 6 months before you buy something.
 I do however realize that this might not be possible.
-In that case I recommend that you visit the area multiple times during a couple of years to see how you like it when you get to know the area better.
+In that case, I recommend that you visit the area multiple times during a couple of years to see how you like it when you get to know the area better.